MarneeDear/blog/web-stuff/saturn.md

 ## Logged-in view layout template vs. public view layout template

 I had a problem with the App level layout.
 This layout had the login button and the menu and each was toggled based on the app context passed to it.
 Using the context I would check for authentication status and toggle the login and menu.
 The problem was that the menu would not get replaced with the login button after logout.
-In order to deal with this I created two app level layouts.
+In order to deal with this I created two app level layouts, instead.

 * App.fs is the public view layout
 * AppAuth.fs is the private view layout